Vineyard Creek (New South Wales)

-Vineyard Creek, a northern tributary of the Parramatta River, is a creek in Sydney, Australia.
+Vineyard Creek, a northern tributary of the Parramatta River, is a creek in Sydney, New South Wales, Australia.
+It is located on the lands of the Barramutta people of the Darug nation.

 History and ecology

 The creek takes its name from the fourth land grant in the colony of New South Wales which was made to Phillip Schaeffer.
 Schaeffer created a property called 'The Vineyard'.
 After a succession of owners the property was purchased by Hannibal Macarthur in 1813.
 Macarthur built a mansion called 'The Vineyard' on the land in 1836.

 The creek is approximately 4 km long, with a catchment area of 420 ha, and is located in the Rydalmere area.
-The source of the creek is Elizabeth Macarthur Park, Oatlands, where it flows south through Dundas, before reaching the mouth of the Parramatta River at Rydalmere.
+The source of the creek is Elizabeth Macarthur Park, Oatlands, where it flows south through Dundas, before reaching the Parramatta River at Rydalmere.

 The catchment is predominantly urban, comprising residential, commercial and industrial developments.
 In its upper reaches, the catchment is steeply graded with narrow valleys spilling out to a wider floodplain downstream of Victoria Road.
 It is tidal for a distance of approximately 170 m upstream from its junction with the Parramatta River.
 Vineyard Creek enters the Parramatta River from the north and to the east of the Rydalmere campus of the University of Western Sydney.

 The tidal limit of Vineyard Creek is located 300 m upstream of the Parramatta River.
 The mangrove limit is located 20 m upstream of the pipeline crossing.